PhABC/antiScamBot_slack/README.md

 # What Can The Bot Do & How To Use It
 The bot is primarily for Admins, but as we will see, you can add moderators that have access to certain commands as well.

-## Preventing ETH and BTC addresses
+## Preventing ETH and BTC Addresses
 This part does not involve any commands.
 The bot will simply delete any message containing an ETH or BTC address and will post a warning message (except if user is an admin).
 Etherscan.io links will be ignored.

 ## Muting Channels